RBNZ censures ANZ, prescribes risk capital calculation

 ANZ is now required to use the standardised approach for calculating appropriate operational risk capital.
 From March 2019, this will increase its minimum capital held for operational risk by around 60 per cent, to $760 million, the RBNZ said.

 ANZ New Zealand said it "accepts the RBNZ's decision that the ORC model to be used from now will be based on the RBNZ's standardised approach."
-ANZ says it discovered it wasn't using and approved model during an internal review.
+ANZ says it discovered it wasn't using an approved model during an internal review.

 As a result, as at 31 March 2019, ANZ New Zealand's ORC requirement increased by $277m, and its capital ratios have decreased by 0.4 per cent for common equity tier 1 capital and 0.6 per cent for total capital, it said.